biologist79/ESPuino/README.md

 * 08.12.2020: Reworked MQTT-timeout-Management
 * 09.12.2020: mDNS-feature added.
 If tonuino's name is "tonuino", you can use `tonuino.local` instead it's of IP-address.
 * 11.12.2020: Revised GUI-design (thanks @mariolukas for contribution!) + (untested) PCB added for Wemos Lolin D32 + gerberfiles for headphone-PCB
-* 18.12.2020: Added SD-MMC 1 Bit mode: This mode needs one PIN less and has almost double speed than SPI mode (thanks @tueddy for contribution!)
+* 18.12.2020: Added SD-MMC 1 Bit-mode (`SD_MMC_1BIT_MODE`).
+This mode needs one GPIO less and provides almost doubled speed (compared to SPI) for FTP-transfers (thanks @tueddy for contribution!)
-* 18.12.2020: Added support for the PN5180 reader.
-The PN5180 has better RFID range/sensitivity and can read ISO-15693 / iCode SLIX2 tags aka Tonies (thanks @tueddy for contribution!)
+* 18.12.2020: Added support for RFID-reader PN5180 (`RFID_READER_TYPE_PN5180`).
+PN5180 has better RFID-range/sensitivity and can read ISO-15693 / iCode SLIX2-tags aka 'Tonies' (thanks @tueddy for contribution!)
 <br />More to come...

 ## Known bugs
 * Some webstreams don't run.
 Guess it's a combination of saturated connection-pool and lack of heap-memory.
 Works probably better if ESP32-WROVER is used, as this chip has PSRAM.
+Advice: Don't enable modules (e.g. MQTT) if you don't need them as this could save memory.
+* English translation for webgui is currently outdated.
+This will be fixed soon when i18n-support will be integrated.
 ## Disclaimer
 This is a **fork** of the popular [Tonuino-project](https://github.com/xfjx/TonUINO) which means, that it only shares the basic concept of controlling a music-player by RFID-tags and buttons. **Said this I want to rule out, that the code-basis is completely different and developed by myself**.
 So there might be features, that are supported by my fork whereas others are missing or implemented differently.
 For sure both share that it's non-profit, DIY and developed on [Arduino](https://www.arduino.cc/).